Optimising the relative entropy under semidefinite constraints: Methods

-Combining the facts that $\tr^+[\sigma s - \rho]$ is convex, monotonically increasing and that the interchange of integration and supremum gives valuable lower bounds yields even heuristically that a rare number of grid points is already enough for lower bounds on key rates.
-This implies particularly that for a situation where convergence of the relative entropy is in terms of computational resources out of scope, this approach nevertheless gives perhaps a lower bound on e.g. extractable randomness.
+The idea of our technique is to use a grid $\mathbf{t}$ and apply \eqref{eq:expl_lower_bounds} interval-wise.
+Combining the facts that $\tr^+[\sigma s - \rho]$ is convex and monotonically increasing, and that interchanging the integration and supremum yields valuable lower bounds, suggests—at least heuristically—that even a small number of grid points is sufficient to obtain non-trivial lower bounds on \eqref{eq:general_problem_f}.

-In \autoref{fig:convergence} we sketch $\tr^+[\sigma s - \rho]$ and what happens if one changes integral and supremum.
-For the convergence analysis we have a degree of freedom in the straight below of $\tr^+[\sigma s - \rho]$.
-We use this degree of freedom to optimise in integral norm as discussed above.
-For completeness we give in the proof of \autoref{prop:mainprop} a full derivation of formula \eqref{eq:relaxation_lower_bound}.
-In contrast to the lower bound, the upper bound \eqref{eq:relaxation_upper_bound} becomes a straight forward procedure for estimating convex functions.
-In \autoref{appendix_upper_bound} is a derivation of \eqref{eq:relaxation_upper_bound} as well.